shaps80/Abracadabra/README.md

 #### User Interface

+All of the below are per-vault.

 * Secure events view controller that you can present to your user for configuring policies at runtime
-* Per-Vault settings view controller for configuring your vault
+* Settings view controller for configuring your vault
 * Device vibration on failed authentication
 * Custom field and buttons for prompting for passcode, TouchID  and confirmations
 * Presenting view controller blurring with light effects